A Dynkin Game with Independent Processes and Incomplete Information: Future research

+We conclude by formulating three possible extensions of our results, which we find interesting to explore in future research.

-A possible extension of our results would be to investigate more general conditions on the reward function $f(\cdot)$, under which the above result still holds.
-Note that for Nash equilibria in which both players receive finite expected payoffs, our proof relies heavily on Lemma \ref{boundary_stop_times}, which, under the linearity assumption, shows that first hitting times of some (upper) boundaries are optimal stopping times.
-A natural question is under what assumptions, in addition to \ref{assm_1}--\ref{assm_3}, this still holds, i.e., one-sided first hitting times are optimal.
+The first extension would be to investigate more general conditions on the reward function $f(\cdot)$, under which the statement of Corollary \ref{completely_solved_game} still holds.
+Note that for Nash equilibria in which both players receive finite expected payoffs, our proof relies heavily on Lemma \ref{boundary_stop_times}, which, under the linearity assumption, shows that the first hitting times of some (upper) boundaries are optimal stopping times.
+A natural question is under what assumptions, in addition to \ref{assm_1}--\ref{assm_3}, this still holds, i.e., one-sided hitting times are optimal.

+The second extension would be to consider either a finite-time horizon analogue of the Dynkin game from Section \ref{model}, or a game with an extra discounting factor introduced to the model.
+We believe that both these modifications will create non-trivial Nash equilibria with finite expected payoffs.

+The third extension, which is the most interesting from a probability theory perspective, is to consider the same game with a bounded reward function.
+In this case, only equilibria with finite expected payoffs are possible, and we firmly believe that, under appropriate conditions on the reward functions, there must exist non-trivial equilibria of this type.
+However, the analysis of such a game seems to be very demanding.
+Even for the results of the present paper, quite elaborate probabilistic analysis is required.
+The bounded reward setting is more challenging; it seems natural to consider the symmetric version of the optimal stopping problem \eqref{value_func_as_discounting} with ``endogenous discounting'' and apply fixed-point arguments to obtain a Nash equilibrium.
+This direction, as well as the finite-horizon game, are currently under investigation. \\

 \textbf{Acknowledgments}